VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition

 \subsection{Out-of-distribution Comparison}

-In this section, we provide the baseline performance on the out-of-distribution dataset for \ourprob{} problem.
-Table \ref{tab:outtestset_res} shows comparison of \ourmethodsmall{} with baselines on out-of-distribution dataset.
-A comparison of F-1 scores indicates that \ourmethodsmall{} performs significantly better than all the baselines on the out-of-distribution dataset.
+In this section, we present the baseline performance on the out-of-distribution dataset for the \ourprob{} problem.
+Table~\ref{tab:outtestset_res} compares \ourmethodsmall{} with baseline methods on this dataset.
+The F1-score comparison shows that \ourmethodsmall{} performs significantly better than all baselines on the out-of-distribution dataset.